 Homeowners shouldn’t truly be expected to know all the ins and outs of how to diagnose and fix septic tank problems, which is why it’s super important to have access to a reliable and trustworthy septic repair company that knows what it’s doing.

-Septic Medic has the years of expertise when it comes to serving septic tank issues and problems within Pike County; we are the number one resource for emergency issues that can arise, so contact us for everything from routine maintenance to emergency issues such as having a pipe break or the system backing up.
+Septic Medic has the years of expertise when it comes to serving septic tank issues and problems within Pike County, PA; we are the number one resource for emergency issues that can arise, so contact us for everything from routine maintenance to emergency issues such as having a pipe break or the system backing up.
 Septic systems are extremely durable when you take good care of them, and can last for years and years with the right amount of attention.
-Contact us online or call 570-828-7444, with our help you will be in the best hands possible!
+If you are a homeowner in Delaware Township or the surrounding area, contact us online or call 570-828-7444, with our help you will be in the best hands possible!